 4. How did the modern Santa Claus come about?

-So how has most of the world ended up celebrating with this jolly old fat bearded guy, apparently hailing from the North Pole with his supersonic sled and reindeer?
+So how have most of the world ended up celebrating with this jolly old fat bearded guy, apparently hailing from the North Pole with his supersonic sled and reindeer?

 5. Why do some kids already have their gifts?